Emperor Renzong of Song

-Emperor Renzong of Song (30 May 1010 – 30 April 1063), personal name Zhao Zhen, was the fourth emperor of the Song dynasty of China.
-He reigned for about 41 years from 1022 to his death in 1063, and was the longest reigning Song dynasty emperor.
+Emperor Renzong of Song (30 May 1010 – 30 April 1063), personal name Zhao Zhen, was the fourth emperor of the Northern Song dynasty of China.
+He reigned for about 41 years from 1022 to his death in 1063, making him the longest reigning Song dynasty emperor.
 He was the sixth son of his predecessor, Emperor Zhenzong, and was succeeded by his cousin's son, Zhao Shu who took the throne as Emperor Yingzong because his own sons died prematurely.

-His original personal name was Zhao Shouyi but it was changed by imperial decree in 1018 to "Zhao Zhen", which means 'auspicious' in Chinese.
+Early life and ascension to the throne

+Emperor Renzong's father Emperor Zhenzong died in 1022 leaving the 12 year-old Renzong as the new emperor.
+His adoptive mother Empress Liu acted as the regent before Renzong reached maturity.
+By 1027, Renzong was old enough to rule on his own but Liu refused to step down and ruled until her death in 1033.